jongacnik/gr8/readme.md

 ### `opts.breakpointSelector`

 By default, attribute selectors are generated for breakpoint utilities (as seen above).
-Use classes instead by passing in the `'class'` shortcut, or provide a selector function for more granular control:
+Use prefixed classes instead by passing in the `'class'` shortcut, or provide a selector function for more granular control:

 #### `'class'` Shortcut